With Christmas around the corner, every heart craves for a delicious home-baked fruitcake.

 - In another bowl beat the egg whites till stiff peaks are formed.
 To it add the 4 tablespoons sugar and lemon juice and beat again.
 Now fold in the egg whites in the prepared cake mixture.

-- Place the cake mixture in the pre-heated oven and bake for 90 to 100 minutes.
+- Place the cake mixture in the preheated oven and bake for 90 to 100 minutes.
 This is a big cake and takes longer than usual to bake through.
 But do check regularly to ensure complete baking after an hour.

 - Test using a skewer for doneness on all areas of the cake.
 When fully baked and the tester comes clean, let the cake cool for sometime in the cake tin.

-- After 10 minutes while cake is still warm take it out of the cake tin and place on a cooling rack and while it is still warm gently sprinkle two teaspoons of the rum (or orange juice) set aside after draining the soaked fruits for an added spike in flavor.
+- After 10 minutes while the cake is still warm take it out of the cake tin and place on a cooling rack and while it is still warm gently sprinkle two teaspoons of the rum (or orange juice) set aside after draining the soaked fruits for an added spike in flavour.